 - Onions - Any onion variety will work perfectly.
-I love using sweet onions, because they're more mild, and compliment the pumpkin.
+I love using sweet onions because they're milder and complement the pumpkin.

 - Green Leaf Lettuce - You can also use romaine, spring mix, or even kale.
 It's completely up to your personal taste.

-- Vegan Yogurt or Sour Cream - I always use Kite Hill Plain Almond Milk Yogurt for a vegan sour cream substitute.
-It's lower in calories, and tastes amazing.
+- Vegan Yogurt or Sour Cream - I always use Kite Hill Plain Almond Milk Yogurt as a vegan sour cream substitute.
+It's lower in calories and tastes amazing.

 - Cilantro - Is any taco complete without cilantro?
 I don't know why, but this herb always seems to bring all the flavors together beautifully!